Faizan9-ai/Customer-Engagement-Attendance-Prediction-System-for-Fitness-Businesses-/README.md

-# 🏋️ Fitness Class Attendance Prediction System
+# 🏋️ Customer Engagement & Attendance Prediction System for Fitness Businesses”

 A web app that predicts whether a fitness club member will **attend** or **miss** their booked class, built using **Scikit-Learn** and **Streamlit**.